SBUhaotian/SBUhaotian/index.md

 [//]: # (**Recent News**)

+* Dec.
+2023: One paper about **Multi-Domain Active Learning** is accepted by [AAAI 2024](https://aaai.org/aaai-conference/), thanks to my co-authors.

 * Sept.
 2023: One paper about the **transportation vehicle matching and scheduling** in JD Logistics application are accepted by [VLDB 2024](https://www.vldb.org/2024/), congrats to Sijing.

 * Aug.
-2023: Four paper about {**POI Updating, Building Auto Labeling, Timely Rate Prediction, and Knowledge Graph**} in JD Logistics application are accepted by [ACM CIKM 2023](https://uobevents.eventsair.com/cikm2023//), congrats to my interns and coauthors.
+2023: Four paper about {**POI Updating, Building Auto Labeling, Timely Rate Prediction, and Knowledge Graph**} in JD Logistics application are accepted by [ACM CIKM 2023](https://uobevents.eventsair.com/cikm2023//), congrats to my interns and co-authors.